IABTechLab/uid2docs/api/v1/sdks/client-side-identity-v1.md

 Terminates any background timers or requests.
 The UID2 object remains in an unspecified state and cannot be used anymore.

+This function is intended for use in advanced scenarios where you might want to replace the existing UID2 object with a new instance.
+For example, single-page applications may want to use this to clear the current UID2 object and construct or initialize a new one after receiving a new identity in the [GET /token/generate](../endpoints/get-token-generate.md) response from the server.

 ## UID2 Cookie Format

 The SDK uses first-party cookies to store users' identities.